TRThurman/EXPRESSsuite/README.md

 A list of functions and how they operate is listed in alphabetical order below.

 ## Code Completion
-Snippets based on the syntax of the lexical elements and grammar found in Annex A of [ISO 10303-11](https://www.iso.org/standard/38047.html) assist in efficient authoring by presenting only valid options base on rules for valid content.
+Snippets based on the syntax of the lexical elements and grammar found in Annex A of [ISO 10303-11](https://www.iso.org/standard/38047.html) assist in efficient authoring by presenting only valid options based on rules for valid content.

-The list of items with autocompletion are based on the hierarchy of the item being defined.
+The list of items with autocompletion is based on the hierarchy of the item being defined.

 <!-- ## Enumeration Type
 - Not implemented yet -->